sporkins/sdxl-dataset-tag-tidy/README.md

 ## Notes
 - Thumbnail endpoints validate paths against the loaded dataset and respect optional cache settings.
 - Tag hint heuristics follow the rules in `docs/SPEC.md` and highlight missing or optional categories.
+- Analyze is optional and uses a locally running LM Studio instance only.
+It never writes or stages changes automatically; suggested edits require explicit user approval before they are staged.